 Are you aware of how hidden data could be damaging your business and costing you millions?
-Let’s look at some of the common forms of unwanted data that could be costing you serious money: dark data and ROT data.
+Let’s look at some of the common forms of unwanted data that could be costing you serious money: types of dark data and ROT data.

 These two terms refer to four distinct data situations, all of which can leech away at your company’s finances.
 ROT is an acronym for three types of data: redundant, outdated, and trivial data.

 Redundancies occur when there are multiple copies of the same sets of data.
-This can be in addition to backups, which are an essential aspect of data management.
+This can be in addition to backups, which are an essential aspect of dark data management.
 Redundancies are common when data from different departments is not integrated, leading to data silos.

 Outdated data is information which is no longer accurate or may no longer serve a purpose over the passage of time.
 For example, a data file from a former client may not be very useful for your company anymore.
 Surveys with questions that are no longer applicable are another common source of outdated data.